pandmi/underpacicus/README.md

 # output

 The result of script execution is a mail:

 ![](t1_mail.png)

 - with html-file as output, For confidential reasons some parts of the output were blurred.
+-
 ![](underpacicus_output.png)

 In the same folder should be placed create SQLite database.
-The past mail analysis might help you to identify common problems and most
+The past mail analysis might help to identify common problems.

 # improvement to be made